 Ok, now it built a totally different truss bridge.
 Now the ratio of decreasing the deflection leads to a higher fitness score than reducing the amount of elements.
 Let’s reduce the fitness score of the deflection by a factor 0.5.

 Result on a 10x1 grid, a roller support and modified fitness score.

-Alright!
+Cool!
 A genetic algorithm has the same knowledge regarding bridges as I had after structural mechanics 101.
 This interaction showed that you really need to hand tune the fitness function in order to get results that are in line with what you had in mind.

 Some more examples

-What is cool, is that you really see the influence of the supports in the structures that are made.
+What cool is, is that you really see the influence of the supports in the structures that are made.
 With two hinged supports you would suspect some sort of compression arch, or if you flip it a tension arch/ rope.
 Below you see a result of structure really exploiting the concept of compression.
 Note that there aren’t second order effects like buckling, thus with this fitness score, this structure is valid.

 Compression arch on a 4x3 grid

 If we change support condition from a hinged support fixed the x direction, to a roller support, this compression arch concept doesn’t work anymore.
 Building the same kind of structure, would lead to high stresses and relatively large deflections, lowering the fitness score.